- 1. How Much Sweating Is Too Much Sweating?

 This situation is much less common than localized excess sweating.

 Generalized excessive sweating tends to start developing in adulthood.
 As opposed to localized excess sweating, general hyperhidrosis makes you sweat all over your body.
 Its medical conditions are also more serious than primary excessive sweating, since secondary excessive sweating takes place due to an underlying medical condition or as a side effect of medication.
 This also leads to excessive sweating, especially at night.

 Why does Secondary Excessive Sweating Happen?Excessive sweating causes may be due to underlying medical conditions.A few such conditions include:

 - Spinal code injuries

 - Alcohol abuse

-As absurd as it may sound, too much sweating may be signaling you that you need urgent medical attention.
+As alarming as it may sound, too much sweating may be signaling you that you need urgent medical attention.
 Therefore, watch out for the symptoms below, to recognize these signs.

 If an individual’s prescribed meds were changed, doses were elevated, or any other substance change done may be causing excessive sweating.
 However, there is a list of drugs that cause elevated sweating as a side effect.
 You can request your doctor to educate you on the side effects that the prescribed drugs may have on you.

 Waking up with sheets and pillows wet of sweat, at a room temperature that is not so hot maybe a need to consult a doctor.

 Generalized Excessive Sweating